 Aitisfoul is a Kasbah of pise’ architecture (rammed clay) with local berber influences.
 Restoring the Kasbah was more an act of preservation and restoration than of transformation.
 We highlighted the structure’s weather-worn imperfections, wabi-sabi nature and blended it with the local desert environment, and the simple elegance of the Sahara, with all it’s stunning golden hues.

-The 12 guestrooms, Salon and Restaurant, feature high clay walls and berber beamed ceilings, local wooden doors and windows, accented by tamgoute handmade tiles, natural carpets and handwoven textiles are used throughout.
+The 10 guest rooms, Salon and Restaurant, feature high clay walls and berber beamed ceilings, local wooden doors and windows, accented by tamgoute handmade tiles, natural carpets and handwoven textiles are used throughout.

 For those wanting an evening in an authentic nomad tent, we have 5 nestled in the local dunes for you to enjoy.